Tim Thomas (basketball): Second stint with Chicago

 On February 19, 2009, Thomas was traded again to the Bulls along with center Jerome James and guard Anthony Roberson in exchange for guard Larry Hughes just before the trade deadline.
 His second stint in Chicago was more successful than his first, as he provided veteran leadership to the young team, helping the Bulls make a late-season push to qualify for the playoffs.
 Though entering the playoffs as the seventh seed, they were able to push their first-round series against the defending-champion Boston Celtics to a full seven games.

 On July 14, 2009, the Bulls negotiated a buyout of Thomas's $6.5 million contract.

 Dallas Mavericks

 On July 28, 2009, the Dallas Mavericks signed free agent Thomas.
 In late January, however, he left the team temporarily to take care of his wife, who had an undisclosed illness.

 In August 2010 Thomas agreed to a one-year deal with the Mavericks worth the veteran minimum.
 In September of that year, however, he told the club that he would not report to the team so that he could care for his sick wife.

+Coaching career

+On March 30, 2023, Thomas was named as head coach of the boys basketball team at Paramus Catholic High School in Paramus, New Jersey.